|

 picture "Benchwarmers".
 Jocko has produced Sha Na Na's last five CDs.

-and has a rock ‘n’ roll/ rhythm and blues band: Jocko and the Rockets.
-For more
+rock ‘n’ roll/ rhythm and blues band: Jocko and the Rockets.
+He has released his

 band, The Pilgrims.
 He now lives with his family in La Jolla, California.